Frequently Asked Questions

-Prior to switching on any drying equipment, metre readings will be taken by the technician and then again when the equipment has been removed.
+- I know drying equipment is going to be installed but what happens about the electricity that it used?
+Prior to switching on any drying equipment, meter readings will be taken by the technician and then again when the equipment has been removed.
 We include these readings on your claims insurance report.
-Once all equipment has been removed, we will estimate the electricity refund that you are entitled to based on the amount of hours that it has been installed for and how many pieces of equipment were in the property.
+Once all equipment has been removed, we will estimate the electricity refund that you are entitled to based on the number of hours that equipment has been installed for and how many pieces of equipment were in the property.
 This estimate is then sent over to your insurance company or loss adjuster to settle with you.
 If you are not happy with the amount that has been estimated, then you will need to come to an agreement with your insurance company or loss adjuster.

-Depending on the circumstances of your claim, our technician will aim to re attend within 3-5 days depending on your commitments and availability.
+- After our inspection visit, when will a technician re-attend our property again?
+Depending on the circumstances of your claim, our technician will aim to re-attend within 3-5 days depending on your commitments and availability.
 However, if we are waiting for strip outs to be completed by a contractor then this will cause a delay in your claim as these are appointed by your insurance company or loss adjuster.
 There may also be a delay if we are waiting for asbestos results or if asbestos needs to be removed from the property.

+- What can I expect to happen during a monitor visit?
 A monitor visit includes the technician taking moisture readings from all of the affected areas in your property to see if they are now below the acceptable moisture threshold.
 If any room is dry, then the drying equipment is then removed from that room.
 All moisture readings are recorded on the technician’s iPad and are uploaded onto the insurance report.
-If not all areas are dry, the technician will book another appointment for them to re attend.
+If not all areas are dry, the technician will book another appointment for them to re-attend.

+- What happens when my property is dry?
 When all of the affected areas in your property have been returned to an acceptable moisture threshold, then all drying equipment will be removed.
 We will then issue a certificate of dryness (also known as a handover certificate) to your insurance company or loss adjuster, so they are aware that the next stage of your claim can begin.

 - The equipment is noisy - can I turn it off?